spoved/k8s.cr/README.md

-# K8S
+# K8S.cr

-A Kubernetes Client for Crystal-lang forked from [psykube/pyrite](https://github.com/psykube/pyrite).
+A Kubernetes Binding lib for Crystal-lang forked from [psykube/pyrite](https://github.com/psykube/pyrite).
-Forked due to possibly destructive changes to change namespaces and adapt for use with `Kube::Client`
+Forked due to possibly destructive changes to change namespaces and adapt for use with [`Kube::Client`](https://github.com/spoved/kube-client.cr)

 ## Installation